Are you a fan of Impressionism planning a trip to Paris? If so, this is the perfect 3 days in Paris itinerary for Impressionism lovers.

 Day 3 Morning: Day Trip To Giverny

 Giverny is home to Monet’s stunning house and gardens.
-Giverny is a one-of-a-kind pastoral paradise, born from the great artist’s obsession.
-It’s a must see site for art lovers and Monet addicts in France.
+It’s a one-of-a-kind pastoral paradise, born from the great artist’s obsession.

 Monet lived half his life in Giverny.
-You won’t find any original Monet paintings.
-Instead, you’ll feel as if you’ve stepped into one of his utopian masterpieces.
+You won’t find any original Monet paintings there.
+Instead, you’ll feel as if you’ve stepped into one of his paintings.

 There are two parts to Monet’s labor-of-love gardens — the Clos Normand flower garden and the Water Garden.
 The Clos Norman is a boldly colored display and expressly Western.
 The Water garden is organic, Asian, and more exotic.